robin98sun/naive-bayes/README.md

-### Should I capable of doing this in hours 15 years ago, I would not have wasted these 15 years in wondering around.
+### Should I capable of doing this 15 years ago, I would not have wasted these 15 years in wondering around.

 ![Naive Bayes in Text Classification](/naive-bayes.pdf)